fabiocaccamo/FCMapsApp/README.md

 #FCMapsApp

-Utility class that provides many methods for launch the Maps App.
+Launch Google Maps to show a location, do a search or get directions.
-The class try to launch the GoogleMaps app, in case GoogleMaps is not installed AppleMaps will be launched.
+If Google Maps is not installed Apple Maps will be used.

 ##Requirements & Dependecies